 As a moose hunter, you are responsible for properly identifying your target and only harvesting a moose that you or a person you are party hunting with has a valid tag for.
-Evaluating multiple physical characteristics (e.g., presence/absence of antlers, presence/absence of a vulva patch) of the moose you see while hunting will better enable you to correctly identify (age/sex) the moose prior to deciding to harvest an animal.
+Evaluating multiple physical characteristics of the moose will better enable you to correctly identify the age/sex of the moose before harvesting it.
+If in doubt, do not shoot.

+An adult moose (cow or bull) is a moose that is at least one year old at the time of the hunt.
 A calf moose is a moose that is less than one year old at the time of the hunt.